lytedev/netlify-ddns/readme.md

 Just run `make` to configure (if your first time) and run.

 If you want this to run recurring every 5 minutes, setup a systemd timer for the current user with `make install-user-timer`.
+You can revert this by running `make uninstall-user-timer`.